asashnov/asashnov.github.io/faq.md

 Frequently asked questions (not really)
 --

-<p>Q: <strong>For why this page?</strong></p>
+Q: For why is this page?

-A: This page exist for publish my creative in one place in network.
+A: This page combines all-at-one of my experience, projects, opinions.
-Most usefull and pupular projects will be placed to separate sites if it becomes necessary.
+Any significant project will have its own homepage at SourceForge, GitHub, etc.

-<p>Q: <strong>How this site generated?</strong></p>
+Q: How this site is generated?

-A: For a long time (2008-2014) HTML appearance was build from macroses with GNU m4 macro processor plus few tiny shell scripts.
+A: For a long time (2008-2014) I used GNU M4 macro processor to create HTML code from pseudo-language described at
-This idea came from the article in Linux Journal:
 <a href="http://www.linuxjournal.com/article.php?sid=2393">http://www.linuxjournal.com/article.php?sid=2393</a>
+with my little extensions.

 Hovewer in 2015 I decided to switch to Jekyll for few reasons:
-(1) my static HTML hosting at hosting.qip.ru stopped working (2) github.com offers free hosting on its github.io site and (3) I wanted to learn a bit of MarkDown format.
+1. hosting I used was discontinued
+2. github.com offers free hosting with Jekyll
+3. I want to learn MarkDown format

+Q: How to became a computer programmer?

+A: This may be a long but very interesting way for you.
+First, English is the language of IT industry and the Internet.
+So you should be able to listen, read and write it at least.
+The best way to start actual programming is Python.
+There is a wonderful course at coursera.org: Introduction to Interactive Programming in Python which I highly recomnend.
+Then try to find an open source project to modify or join to.
+It is better to use Linux as you OS all the way.
+You will know new terms and pick up some good software architecture models from it.